The Last Century of Imperial China 1760 CE

 Growing tensions led to a second “Opium War” (1856-60).
 As with the first, this involved the British (and soon the French) bombarding and occupying Chinese coastal positions, but, after further misunderstandings, also saw a march on Beijing itself and the burning of the emperor’s Summer Palace.

-Once again the Chinese government was forced to negotiate “unequal treaties” with Western powers (the Treaty fo Tianjin in 1858, and the Convention of Beijing in 1860).
+Once again the Chinese government was forced to negotiate “unequal treaties” with Western powers (the Treaty of Tianjin in 1858, and the Convention of Beijing in 1860).
 These opened more ports (“treaty ports”) to Western trade, including along the River Yangtze, far in the interior of the country.
 These treaties also gave foreigners – including missionaries – freedom of movement within China, legalized the opium trade, and enabled the British to appoint an ambassador to the imperial court in Beijing.

-The Russians were also involved by this stage, and for their troubles were awarded with two chunks of territory, one a small piece in the northwest of China, the other a huge portion of northeast China.
+The Russians were also involved by this stage, and for their troubles were rewarded with two chunks of territory, one a small piece in the northwest of China, the other a huge portion of northeast China.
 The Russian naval base of Vladivostok soon began to rise here.

 What is happening in The Last Century of Imperial China in 1872CE